A Heptalemma for Quantum Mechanics: Escape routes from the heptalemma

 \subsection{Rejecting measurement independence}

 A second escape route that we already mentioned in relation to Bell's theorem is to reject measurement independence.
 This would permit dependencies between Alice's and Bob's measurement choices as well as between the choices of either and the system being measured.
 However, if Alice's or Bob's choices depend on the choices of the other or on the system itself, the sense in which these can be said to be \emph{choices} at all is called into question.
-This challenge is not easy to rebut, since the rejection of measurement independence explicitly allows for the possibility that the system in question influences the supposed choices of measurements made upon it.
+This challenge is not easy to rebut, since the rejection of measurement independence seems to allow for the possibility that the system in question influences the supposed choices of measurements made upon it.
 As we also mentioned above, denial of measurement independence is sometimes associated with a denial that experimenters possess free will as far as their choices of measurement settings are concerned.
 It can of course be contested whether a lack of measurement independence really implies a lack of free will and, if so, whether this speaks against the present escape route.
-Nonetheless, measurement independence may be rejected in the heptalemma, leaving behind six mutually consistent theses.
+Be that as it may, measurement independence may be rejected in the heptalemma, leaving behind six mutually consistent theses.

 Taken to its extreme, one could even reject measurement independence \emph{deterministically}, such that the choices of Alice and Bob are determined \emph{with certainty} by the physical state of the system.
 It is perhaps unsurprising that there are physicists and philosophers who prefer interpretations of this kind, known as superdeterministic interpretations, as this intuition amounts to a supreme dedication to physical determinism.
 A recent view of this type is the cellular automaton interpretation of 't Hooft (2016).
 Here it is imagined that physical reality is fundamentally discrete, local, and deterministic and that this state of affairs is best understood by analogy with models of computation like cellular automata.
 Everything that happens in reality, including any proposed Bell scenarios and choices of the agents involved, is determined by the initial state of the universe.
 Another variant of superdeterminism is discussed by Hossenfelder and Palmer (2020) and does not insist on a discrete, computational analogy.
+For an approach that rejects measurement independence without postulating determinism, see, for example, the statistical contextual interpretation (Kupczynski 2025).